gabssnake/observablehq-docs/docs/learn/overview.md

 Visualization code is easy to reuse for other datasets.
 The [D3 Charts](https://observablehq.com/collection/@d3/charts) collection features dozens of reusable functions that you can easily import into your own notebooks to analyze your own data.

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
-    <video src="./assets/reuseViz.mp4" alt="Screen capture of a user working in Observable, importing a chart function from the D3 collection then replacing the example data with their own to create their own chart." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+    <video src="./assets/reuseViz.mp4" alt="Screen capture of a user working in Observable, importing a chart function from the D3 collection then replacing the example data with their own to create their own chart." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
 </div>

 The video above shows an example of an [import](https://observablehq.com/@observablehq/import?collection=@observablehq/notebook-fundamentals).
 Observable lets you quickly reuse content by importing named cells from other notebooks.
 Most often you'll import code and functions for reuse, but imports are versatile—you can also import charts, inputs, tables, text, or even data.
 This works with community notebooks, as well as private notebooks within a team.

 <div style="max-width: 640px; border-radius: 5px; overflow: hidden; padding: 1rem;">
-    <video src="./assets/import.mp4" alt="Screen capture of an Observable user writing a function, choosing Copy Import from the cell menu, then importing and using the function in another notebook." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay loop muted></video>
+    <video src="./assets/import.mp4" alt="Screen capture of an Observable user writing a function, choosing Copy Import from the cell menu, then importing and using the function in another notebook." style="width: 100%; border-radius: 5px; box-shadow: 3px 3px 10px #ccc;" autoplay playsinline loop muted></video>
   </div>

   With content from thousands of community-contributed Observable notebooks available for reuse, how can you focus your search to find what you need?
 Check out our guide for [searching on Observable](https://observablehq.com/@observablehq/searching-on-observable) and visit a couple of our favorite links: